domluna/tinyrag/README.md

 32.7 ms ± 1.7 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```

-The Julia implementation is ~6x faster single threaded and ~10x faster when using 4 cores.
+The Julia implementation is ~16x faster single threaded and ~30x faster when using 4 cores.

 Maybe there's a way to make `usearch` faster, and in all fairness exact search is likely not the priority to get as fast a possible.

-That being said this is around 100 lines of Julia code and we're not doing anything fancy.
-Even using StaticArrays onlygave around a 25-33% improvement, not anything mindblowing.
+That being said this is around 100 lines of Julia code and we're not doing anything fancy aside from arguably using StaticArrays.

 ## Conclusion